ImrahnF/notes-PROG27545/README.md

   - Reads form data and is stored in the **session**, allowing persistence across requests.
 - `SessionAttribute`
   - Reads **existing session data**, continuing data persistence.
+  - Just a shortcut for accessing session data.

 ## Return Statements in Annotations